breakfastjs/organizers/CONTRIBUTING.md

 There are two main things that nodeschool does:

 - build and maintain automated workshops that teach software + open source skills
-- organize educational events around the world
+- organise educational events around the world

 Here are some of the tenets of the community:

-- there is no top-down leadership structure. we have thousands of students, hundreds of chapter organizers, and a small group of central admins who keep the website running etc.
+- there is no top-down leadership structure. we have thousands of students, hundreds of chapter organisers, and a small group of central admins who keep the website running etc.
 - chapters should experiment with new ways to engage their community, and share approaches with other chapters over time
 - events should be affordable and should strive towards diversity and inclusiveness
 - we are 100% open source and like to license things as open source/creative commons